nadavspi/WebAIM-notes/README.md

 - Tree/application menu: up/down, left/right to expand/collapse
 - Tabs: hit `tab` once to enter the group of tabs, up/down or left/right to select individual tabs

+#### Accesskey

+`<a href="search" accesskey="s">`

+Don't do it.

+- Activation of accesskey varies by browser.
+- There is no standard set of keys.
+- Difficult to avoid conflicts with UA shortcuts (browser add-ons, screen readers, etc.)

+### Timed activities

+- If a time constraint (e.g., session timeout) is necessary, make sure the users have enough time.
+- Make sure the users knows what the time constraints are.
+- Maybe prompt the user before time is up and allow them to extend.

 # Strategy / principles